brianreumere/plague/README.md

 ## Minimum config requirements

-These are the minimum required settings in your site's `config.toml` file for this theme to function.
+These are the minimum required settings in your site's `hugo.toml` file for this theme to function.

 ```
 baseURL = "https://example.com"